-2.5 An ability to apply computer science theory and software development fundamentals to produce computing- based solutions.
-[CS] open-ended problems are taking place.
-Website visits.
-Give an assignment that includes critical problem which can be answered by internet search, reading the provided outcome and to analyses it.
-Pick one student who fully understood a specific topic and let him describe in front of the class in his own manner.
-Recall the topics of last lecture and the critical issues based on different topics, which certainly helps students to recall memory frequently and store that topic in their memory for long term.
-Before start a new topic or at the end of each topic, students are given couple of minutes to imagine the real life scenarios relating to that topic including implementation, advantages, deficiencies etc. to improve their logical thinking.
-3.0 Values then regreta timiting.
-1 3.1 3.2 3.3 An ability to function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline.
-An ability to communicate effectively in a variety of professional contexts.
-An ability to recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.
-Lectures in which students are made aware of the significance of time management.
+- Increasing teaching efficiency by use of the software. - Participating in tutorial classes and open lab. - Use more real-life examples in the lecture relating to the surroundings of the students to draw attention that certainly helps them to concentrate more on the specific topic. (b-i-3) - During laboratory hours all concepts of the theory are discussed through applying them to a case study.
+During these discussions between the teacher and students regarding open-ended problems are taking place. - Website visits. - Give an assignment that includes critical problem which can be answered by internet search, reading the provided outcome and to analyses it. - Pick one student who fully understood a specific topic and let him describe in front of the class in his own manner. - Recall the topics of last lecture and the critical issues based on different topics, which certainly helps students to recall memory frequently and store that topic in their memory for long term. - Before starting a new topic or at the end of each topic, students are given couple of minutes to imagine the real-life scenarios relating to that topic including implementation, advantages, deficiencies etc. to improve their logical thinking.
+3.0 Competences Function effectively Lectures in which students are Direct Methods: 3.3 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline Communicate effectively in a variety of professional contexts Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles Lectures in which students are made aware of the significance of time management.
 Creation of interactive teaching and learning environment.
 Discussions with students on ethical behavior in conducting research.
 Quiz competition among groups.
 Individual counselling on assignments, research project and subject matter difficulties.
 Group assignments and discussions where much of the most effective learning comes from the student explaining, discussing and defending her own ideas with his peers.
 Developing awareness and confidence among students about their interpersonal knowhow.
 Students' counselling and advising.
-Making students alert about Direct Methods:1.
-Course Learning Outcomesassessment (Each Semester)2.
-Performance Indicatorswith a set of rubrics (onceevery assessment cycle)Indirect Methods:1.
-Exit Survey (EachSemester)2.
-Current Student Survey(Each Semester)3.
-PAC Meeting andDiscussions (Once a Year)4.
-Alumni Survey5.
+Making students alert about class attendance, timing, cleanliness and manner inside the class.
+Direct Methods: 1.
+Course Learning Outcomes assessment (Each Semester) 2.
+Performance Indicators with a set of rubrics (once every assessment cycle) Indirect Methods: 1.
+Exit Survey (Each Semester) 2.
+Current Student Survey (Each Semester) 3.
+PAC Meeting and Discussions (Once a Year) 4.
+Alumni Survey 5.
 Employer Survey